Tyrrrz/Contextual/Readme.md

 #### Using contexts for cancellation

 Contexts are generally very useful for propagating infrastructural concerns across long chain of method calls.
-One such example is cancellation signals: instead of routinely passing `CancellationToken` as parameter to every method, you can simply establish a shared context.
+One such example is cancellation signals: instead of routinely passing `CancellationToken` as parameter to every method, we can simply establish a shared context.

 To do that, create a context that encapsulates a cancellation token: